OC-Hackers/BlocklyCraft/README.md

 # Introduction
-I created BlocklyCraft to play with my kids and try to get them into more creative gameplay.
+~~I created BlocklyCraft to play with my kids and try to get them into more creative gameplay.
 I'm a huge fan of visual programming since the early days of [Pure Data][pd]: live coding is fun and live coding with Minecraft and with kids is even better!

+just kidding this thing is really bad

 BlocklyCraft started out as a copy/paste of the [work][pr] of Michael Vorburger & Lauro Canonica for the [Devoxx4Kids Lugano][Devoxx] event.